15 Military Friendly Colleges in Kansas

 16025 West 113th St | Lenexa, KS 66219

-The Grantham Heroes Program offers all military members, first responders, and their spouses and children a special Hero tuition.
-This rate is $250 per credit hour for both undergrad and grad programs.
-It includes textbooks and software.
-And, it waives technology fees.
+Through the Grantham Heroes Program, military members, first responders, and their spouses and children receive a special Hero tuition rate of $250 per credit hour for both undergraduate and graduate programs.
+This rate covers textbooks, software, and waives technology fees.

-Grantham’s Student Veterans of America (SVA) chapter may be a great way to get involved.
-It provides veteran students an online forum to engage and help each other succeed.
-And, Grantham partners with the Veterans Voices Writing Project.
-This program offers ways for veterans and service members to share their stories.
+Grantham’s Student Veterans of America (SVA) chapter provides a valuable platform for veteran students to engage and support one another through an online forum.
+Additionally, the university collaborates with the Veterans Voices Writing Project, offering opportunities for veterans and service members to share their stories.

 Average Post 9/11 GI Bill Benefits Awarded